IanElliot/GreenRank/README.md

-# be serene; go green. green rank will make you lean.
+# Go Green.

 ## About The Project

-It can be difficult to know how big your carbon footprint is; even when you know how big your footprint is, it would be beneficial to see data about categorized aspects of your behavior.
+It can be difficult to know how big your carbon footprint is; it would be beneficial to see data about categorized aspects of your behavior.

 Green Rank is a dynamic web application that responds to user input to provide information for users to better understand their carbon footprint.